chrisi5700/ctdt/README.md

 $f(x) \cdot \sin(0) = 0$

-which is a GCC compiler feature but I hope future standards might support this.
+which is a GCC compiler feature but I hope future standards might support this (C++23).

 ### Example: